Monika Auer

 Monika Auer (born 21 April 1957 in Welschnofen) is an Italian luger who competed from the late 1970s to the mid-1980s.
-She is best known for he second-place overall Luge World Cup finish in women's singles in 1980-1.
+She is best known for the second-place overall Luge World Cup finish in women's singles in 1980-1.

 Competing in two Winter Olympics, Auer earned her best finish of 13th in the women's singles event at Sarajevo in 1984.
-She won the gold medal in the women's singles event 1984 FIL European Luge Championships in Olang, Italy.
+She won the gold medal in the women's singles event in the 1984 FIL European Luge Championships in Olang, Italy.